parrt/random-forest-importances/PDP-Notes.md

 * LM works great if all numeric data; this works with categorical

 * Seems to isolate partial dependencies better

+* smooth because we are integrating even a very noisy approximate partial derivative.

+* notice the introduction of "region of interest" in the ice plot on the cars ENG axis. it looks as if there's some interesting feature there between 250 and 300 but that's really just saying we don't have any data.
+It is conjuring up some impossible value and asking for prediction.
+Our plot simply does not show data.
+Our plots mirrors the appropriate beta slope as computed by OLS. with uniq x points only, we don't get that bump spike thing as we do setting numx.
+Looks like it draws a line over the gap.

 ## Interactions